Sales Cycle Guide: Definition, Stages, Techniques

 Align Sales and Marketing

-It’s important to make sure your marketing team and sales team are working toward the same goals.
+It’s important to ensure that your sales and marketing teams are aligned and they’re working toward the same goals.
 Sales and marketing should each be very familiar with the different lead generation strategies and activities happening in the other department; this will help the prospecting stage run much more efficiently.

 Companies who align these teams see a revenue increase of over 200%, in addition to several other measurable benefits: